You are here

 The blended learning programme is aimed at people who have the skills and aptitude to be excellent health professionals, but whose current situation doesn’t allow them to study in the traditional way.
 This may be due to caring commitments, an inability to study on campus at university or other barriers to study that a blended approach will support.

 This is a significantly different offer in healthcare education that will support the growth of a digitally ready, expert and professional NHS workforce suited to the demands of care and service now and in the future.

-It will give trainee nurses easy access to new and emerging technologies and will help them and their employing trusts meet the requirement for strong digital capabilities.
+It will give students easy access to new and emerging technologies and will help them and their employing trusts meet the requirement for strong digital capabilities.
 It will also give the NHS access to a twenty-first century workforce that is agile and enthusiastic about change.

 What is Blended Learning?

 Blended learning means the use of a combination of learning approaches supported by technology.
 For example, some theory topics will be delivered online either in a group or for you to study on your own.
 Using technology, you may be immersed in a learning environment, using virtual reality-type sessions similar to gaming or in online training labs where you work your way through a series of tasks and skills tests.
 Some sessions could be ‘face to face’.
 It all depends on the best option for the topic you’re learning at the time, and your course provider will be able to give you full outline of the programme.

 What technologies will be used to create the learning environment?

 There will be a range of technologies employed to successfully manage the various aspects of the course.
 These include Augmented Reality, Virtual Reality, Simulation, Avatars, gaming, Virtual Learning Environments (VLE) and flipped classrooms.

 The technologies being used has been reviewed by learning technologists to ensure that they are effective in providing effective results, particularly within education.